Agungajipradana/100-days-of-python/README.md

 By the end of this course, you will be able to:
 - Understand and write basic Python syntax
-- Work with data types, variables, and functions
+- Work with data types, variables, and operators
 - Use conditionals and loops to build logic
+- Work with data structures like lists, tuples, and dictionaries
+- Write reusable functions and understand iterators
-- Understand OOP concepts and error handling
+- Understand OOP concepts: classes, objects, inheritance, and polymorphism
+- Handle files and errors properly
 - Gain a solid foundation to explore advanced topics, including:

 ### 🔧 Data & Automation
-- Working with files (CSV, JSON, TXT)
 - Web scraping (`requests`, `BeautifulSoup`)
-- Data analysis (`pandas`, `numpy`)
+- Data analysis (`NumPy`, `Pandas`, `SciPy`)
 - Automation scripts

 ### 🖥️ Web Development